Bifrost-Technologies/.github/profile/README.md

 ## AI/ML Libraries & Tools
 [Bifrost AI SDK](https://github.com/Bifrost-Technologies/Bifrost-AI-SDK) C# .NET 8.0 Library - Biomimetic Multi-Agent Genetics Framework for BitNet/LLaMA that allows developers to deploy LLMs locally using complex genetic code.
 Developers can craft persona's with unique chain-of-thought, while having access to an array of different capabilities.

+[Prometheus](https://github.com/Bifrost-Technologies/Prometheus) C# & Typescript Platform - Hybrid AI assistant platform composed of an ASP.NET server and a React/Vite client.
+It combines cloud-hosted LLM connectors, Microsoft Semantic Kernel integration, and local LLM support (LLamaSharp) to provide conversational and prompt-driven AI capabilities specifically for developing Solana on-chain programs & more.
+The system is ready for local development and production deployment scenarios.

 [Solana BitNet Oracle](https://github.com/Bifrost-Technologies/solana-bitnet-oracle) Rust Library & Solana program(SmartContract) - An on-chain oracle service for Bifrost AI that allows users to interact with the LLMs using the Solana blockchain.
 Provides an on-chain interface & oracle engine to process the on-chain states.

 [Lifespark.Genetics](https://github.com/Bifrost-Technologies/Lifespark.Genetics) C# .NET Core 8.0 Library - A biomimetic genetics library & encoder that can encode data in to synthetic genetic code.
 It maps codons to Base64 characters, allowing efficient transformation between DNA sequences, Base64 encoding, and text/data.